Thane: Laser dot trembles on the snack. Spice on the jalapeno wind. Sunset dust, defiant in my mouth.

 You’ve made me fucking cry, you beautiful person.
 My post is now infinitely better.
 Thank you!

-righteous-maximus asked: Zaeed, best mission ever.
+righteous-maximus said: Zaeed, best mission ever.

 "tell us about your best mission ever, uncle zaeed!"